traveloka/terraform-aws-modules-template/README.md

 - Provider [aws](https://www.terraform.io/docs/providers/aws/index.html) version `1.60.0`.
 We are not recommending usage of `2.0.0` and above.
 - Provider [random](https://www.terraform.io/docs/providers/random/index.html) version `1.0.0`.

+## Dependencies

+This section can explain dependency that needed to run module smoothly, lets say this is `acm-certificate` module

+This project need dependencies:

+- `vpc` module applied
+- `public-route53-zone` module applied

 ## Quick Start

 After module's code set and go, complete it with well written documentation.
 Start with a user friendly `README`.
 What is the content ?
 At least it explain.